-Compliance matters can turn into legal nightmares if pushed on the back-burner or shoddy DIY work has been done, either by you or the previous home owner.
+Building compliance matters can turn into legal nightmares if pushed on the back-burner or shoddy DIY work has been done, either by you or the previous home owner.

 Non-disclosure of issues relating to the integrity of a building can result in legal action against you, or your real estate agent if doing unconsented DIY repairs and maintenance before selling a house.

 Health Housing - He Kainga Oranga, a Government initiative implemented a Rental Housing Warrant of Fitness in August 2017.